ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

   - to orthotropic materials.
   - to isotropic materials, if their values are consistent with an isotropic material.

-Continuing from the preceding example, we can assign either an orthotropic or isotropic engineering constants to the orthotropic material:
+Continuing from the preceding example, you can assign either an orthotropic or isotropic engineering constants to the orthotropic material:

 .. doctest::